Transpek Industry Ltd.

-A separate report on Corporate Governance as required under Regulation 34 of the SEBI(LODR) Regulations 2015 is included in this Report along with a certificate of the Auditorconfirming its compliance with the conditions of Corporate Governance stipulated under thesaid Regulation.
+A separate report on Corporate Governance as required under Regulation 34 of the SEBILODR Regulations 2015 is included in this Report along with a certificate of the Auditorconfirming its compliance with the conditions of Corporate Governance stipulated under thesaid Regulation.

-13. AUDITORS AND AUDITORS REPORT:
+13. AUDITORS AND AUDITORS' REPORT:

 a) STATUTORY AUDITORS:

 The members of the Company had at their 49th Annual General Meeting held on 21stSeptember 2015 appointed M/s.
-CNK & Associates LLP Chartered Accountants Vadodaraas Statutory Auditors of the Company for a period of five years i.e. from the conclusionof the 49th Annual General Meeting upto the conclusion of the 54th AnnualGeneral Meeting as prescribed under Section 139 (2) of the Act and relevant rules framedthereunder subject to their appointment being ratified every year by the members of theCompany.
+CNK & Associates LLP Chartered Accountants Vadodaraas Statutory Auditors of the Company for a period of five years i.e. from the conclusionof the 49th Annual General Meeting upto the conclusion of the 54th Annual General Meetingto be held in the year 2020 as prescribed under Section 139 (1) and (2) of the Act andrelevant rules framed thereunder.

-The Notes on financial statement referred to in the Auditors Report areself-explanatory and do not call for any further comments.
+The Notes on financial statement referred to in the Auditors' Report areself-explanatory and do not call for any further comments.
 The Auditors' Report does notcontain any qualification reservation or adverse remark.

 b) COST AUDIT COMPLIANCE: